-The potential for crossing thresholds in regard to climate change and its ensuing impacts requires development of an effective indicators and monitoring program, so that tipping points can be identified and prepared for.
+The potential for crossing thresholds with regard to both climate and impacts requires development of an effective indicator and monitoring program, so that tipping points can be identified and prepared for.

-To effectively respond to climate change, the City should develop Flexible Adaptation Pathways
+To effectively respond to climate change, the city should develop Flexible Adaptation Pathways

-Effective response to climate change for critical infrastructure involves development of a risk management approach that encourages the implementation of Flexible Adaptation Pathways, that is, strategies that can evolve through time as climate risk assessment, evaluation of adaptation strategies, and monitoring continue.
+Effective response to climate change for critical infrastructure involves development of a risk management approach that encourages the implementation of Flexible Adaptation Pathways (i.e., strategies that can evolve through time as climate risk assessment, evaluation of adaptation strategies, and monitoring continue).
 The development of Flexible Adaptation Pathways should be embedded in the operations and planning of the agencies and organizations that manage the critical infrastructure of the city.
-This requires ongoing coordination among the City of New York and other levels of government, public agencies, private organizations, and experts, with overall leadership, such as currently provided by the Mayor's Office of Long-Term Planning and Sustainability.
+This requires ongoing coordination among the City of New York and other levels of government, public agencies, private organizations, and experts, with overall leadership as currently provided by the Mayor's Office of Long-Term Planning and Sustainability.